sharktacos/VFX-software-prefs/docs/substancePaintertoMaya.md

  ![img](img/Substance_texOut.jpg)

-Layer shader masks are exported manually by right-clicking the mask in the layers panel and selecting "Export mask to file" from using the context menu.
+Layer shader masks are exported manually by right-clicking the mask in the layers panel and selecting "Export mask to file" from the context menu.

  ![img](img/Substance_maskMenu.jpg)